bcgov/GDX-Analytics-URL-Shortener/frontend/README.md

 Before doing the the frontend install and start, the Backend application must be installed and started.
 Follow instructions in the README in the Backend folder.

 ## Local Setup
 **`Step 1`**.
 Open a new terminal (option to do this in MS Code).
-Do not sue the terminal that is running the backend code.
-Change directory to the frontend/url-shortener folder
+Do not use the terminal that is running the backend code.
+Change directory to the frontend/url-shortener folder.

 **`Step 2`**.
 From the /url-shortener folder, run `npm install` in the terminal to install required dependencies.